mlcommons/medperf/docs/concepts/confidential_computing.md

 ## Get a certificate

-1. Navigate to the `settings` page
+1. Navigate to the `settings` page by clicking on the user icon on the top right.
 2. Scroll down to the `Certificate Settings` section.
 3. If you already have a certificate, skip this step.
 Otherwise, click the button and follow the required steps to get a certificate.